juancantor12/ollama-rag-book-assistant/README.md

 ### Roadmap & changelog

 In the future i plan to add a user interface and may be add a secondary embeddings database with the user interactions to further enchance querying.
+- The app now exposes an API and there is a separate React UI to interact with the api.
+- In the future I will enhance security to self host a live version of the app that can be used through the internet.
 ---

 ## Contact